FoxyStoat/feed-reader-testing/README.md

 ### Licensing

-This is a Udacity Project, here is the link to the Udacity [repo](https://github.com/udacity/frontend-nanodegree-feedreader)
+This is a Udacity Project, and is believed to use a [MIT License](https://opensource.org/licenses/MIT) here is the link to the Udacity [repo](https://github.com/udacity/frontend-nanodegree-feedreader)